GST question mark on cryptocurrency transactions

 If the Budgetary announcement of a 30 per cent tax on income from an asset with no legal status stumped the common man, cryptocurrency service providers are clueless about the GST that has to be paid.

-Union Finance Minister Nirmala Sitharaman had announced a 30 per cent tax on income from cryptocurrency and a 1 per cent TDS on their transaction.
-However, the Government was unable to table a Bill on the issue in two successive sessions of Parliament as experts are divided on whether cryptocurrency is currency, commodity or service.
+Union Finance Minister Nirmala Sitharaman had announced a 30 per cent tax on income from cryptocurrency and a one per cent TDS on their transaction.
+However, the government was unable to table a Bill on the issue in two successive sessions of Parliament.
+Experts are divided on whether cryptocurrency is currency, commodity or service.

 Tribune Shorts